pnimac/urlshortener/README.md

 **Total Storage per Year: 365,000,000 × 127 bytes ≈ 46.4 GB**

-**Bandwidth Estimation**
+**Bandwidth Estimation:**
 The total read bandwidth per day should be based on the actual peak redirects, not the average ones.
 Since the ratio of redirects to URL creation is 100:1, if there are 1 million URL shortening requests per day, the number of redirects per day would be:
 **1,000,000 URL shortenings × 100 = 100,000,000 redirects per day**

 Assuming the HTTP 301 redirect response size is about 500 bytes (includes headers and the short URL).